eeeps/exif-intrinsic-sizing-explainer/README.md

 # Content-DPR explainer

 By default, browsers display images at their [“density-corrected intrinsic size”](https://html.spec.whatwg.org/multipage/images.html#density-corrected-intrinsic-width-and-height).
 [An 800×600, 1x image will display at 800×600 CSS `px`](https://codepen.io/eeeps/pen/mdbmbPq).
 [A 1600×1200, 2x image will *also* display at 800×600 CSS `px`](https://codepen.io/eeeps/pen/mdbmbEq).
-Even though the two images have different resource dimensions, as far as layout is concerned, these they are identically-sized.
+Even though the two images have different resource dimensions, as far as layout is concerned, they are identically-sized.

 The `Content-DPR` response header gives servers control over the density part of that equation, allowing them to serve arbitrarily-scaled responses without affecting (and breaking) layouts.